From Segments to Scenes: Temporal Understanding for Agentic Autonomous Driving via Vision-Language Models: TAD Benchmark

 \subsection{QA Creation}

-As shown in Fig. \ref{fig:annotation_pipeline}, QA generation followed a template-driven approach.
-Seven QA templates were used and each applied to the NuScenes videos.
+As shown in \cref{fig:annotation_pipeline}, QA generation followed a template-driven approach.
+Seven QA templates were applied to the NuScenes videos.
 Logical checks were also included to verify that each question was unambiguous, e.g., ensuring that the objects referenced in each question are uniquely identifiable in the imagery.
 A final human-verification stage was included to further improve the quality of the QA pairs and task definitions.

-After running the QA generation pipeline, 5,861 QAs were created for TAD, which are distributed across seven tasks, and will be described next.
-Several tasks, \textit{Temporal Ordering}, \textit{Temporal Action Localization}, \textit{Relative Temporal Action Localization}, and \textit{Temporal Object Localization}, are designed to challenge VLMs on \textbf{when} specific actions or events occur. \textit{Temporal Ordering} and \textit{Relative Temporal Action Localization} require the VLMs to understand the \textbf{temporal ordering} of events, although the exact timing of the events is not needed.
+After running the QA generation pipeline, 5{,}861 QAs were created for TAD, distributed across seven tasks.
+Several tasks --- \textit{Temporal Ordering}, \textit{Temporal Action Localization}, \textit{Relative Temporal Action Localization}, and \textit{Temporal Object Localization} --- are designed to challenge VLMs on \textbf{when} specific actions or events occur. \textit{Temporal Ordering} and \textit{Relative Temporal Action Localization} require the VLMs to understand the \textbf{temporal ordering} of events.
 The \textit{Action Duration} task does not focus on when events happen, but \textbf{how long} they last.
 The final two tasks, \textit{Exact Answer Action Recognition} and \textit{Multiple Choice Action Recognition}, consider the VLM's ability to understand \textbf{fine-grained actions} in temporally cropped video segments.
-Sample questions from each task are shown in \cref{fig:teaser_alt}.
-Detailed descriptions of each question type are provided in the supplementary materials.
+Sample questions are shown in \cref{fig:teaser_alt}; detailed descriptions of each question type are provided in the supplementary materials.